 2. Print out 5160 labels.
 Include your name, address, and email on them so can put the in the giveaways.
 (For a national conference I would do 4-5 pages of labels.)
 If your conference has a vendor area, there will be giveaways and mailing lists you will want to join!
 Bringing labels will make it easier to enter them all!

 3. Take a notebook to take notes.
-I personally take notes using computer, but at a teacher conference the chance of you having a table are very slim.
+I personally take notes using a computer, but at a teacher conference, the chance of you having a table is very slim.
 You will most likely end up with a chair only and your computer on your lap which gets uncomfortable all day.

 4. Pack some general supplies like scissors, glue, markers, and crayons!
 Some of your sessions might be make-and-takes and you will be much happier having your own instead of what is given to you.